Composition series

 In abstract algebra, a composition series provides a way to break up an algebraic structure, such as a group or a module, into simple pieces.
 The need for considering composition series in the context of modules arises from the fact that many naturally occurring modules are not semisimple, hence cannot be decomposed into a direct sum of simple modules.
 A composition series of a module M is a finite increasing filtration of M by submodules such that the successive quotients are simple and serves as a replacement of the direct sum decomposition of M into its simple constituents.

 A composition series may not exist, and when it does, it need not be unique.
 Nevertheless, a group of results known under the general name Jordan–Hölder theorem asserts that whenever composition series exist, the isomorphism classes of simple pieces (although, perhaps, not their location in the composition series in question) and their multiplicities are uniquely determined.
 Composition series may thus be used to define invariants of finite groups and Artinian modules.

 A related but distinct concept is a chief series: a composition series is a maximal subnormal series, while a chief series is a maximal normal series.

 For groups

 If a group G has a normal subgroup N, then the factor group G/N may be formed, and some aspects of the study of the structure of G may be broken down by studying the "smaller" groups G/N and N. If G has no normal subgroup that is different from G and from the trivial group, then G is a simple group.
-Otherwise, the question naturally arises as to whether G can be reduced to simple "pieces", and if so, are there any unique features of the way this can be done?
+Otherwise, the question naturally arises as to whether G can be reduced to simple "pieces", and if so, whether there are any unique features of the way this can be done.